-Garden Basic: Micorrhizae and Plants
+Garden Basic: Mycorrhizae and Plants

-Download: Micorrhizae and Plants
+Download: Mycorrhizae and Plants

 What comes to mind when you hear the word fungus?
 Black spots on the leaves of your prized roses?
 Fuzzy mold growing on bread?
 Slimy mildew growing on the shower curtain?

 Or maybe you think of the “yum:” Portobello burgers, sautéed lobster mushrooms.